jsmolka/eggvance/BUILD.md

 # Build
-A C++17 compliant compiler is required.
+A C++17 compiler is a base requirement.

 ## Clone
-Use [git](https://git-scm.com/) to clone the repository and its submodules.
+Use [Git](https://git-scm.com/) to clone the repository and its submodules.

 ```
 > git clone https://github.com/jsmolka/eggvance